ceford/cefjdemos-data-jdm-user/articles/en/templates/template-layouts.md

 <!-- Filename: J4.x:Template_Layouts / Display title: Template Layouts -->

-## Template Layouts
+## Layout File Sructures

-In Joomla!, each extension that generates html output places the output code in a template file within the extension file structure, often in a folder named tmpl.
+In a **template**, each extension that generates html output places the output code in a template file within the extension file structure, often in a folder named tmpl.
 Some examples: